(Google Maps)

 Our Legal Take

-• How did the gunman gain access to the property?
-What security measures, such as gated-entry, surveillance cameras, and security patrols, were in place to protect residents at the time of the shooting?
+• How did the gunmen gain entry to the property?
+What parking lot security measures, such as bright lighting, surveillance cameras and security patrols, were in place and working at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, the family of Juwauna Washington may elect to seek justice and pursue legal claims for her wrongful death.
+Should the facts of this matter reveal that the apartment complex owner or management company failed to provide adequate security, the family of Otis Thomas may elect to seek justice and pursue a legal claim for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.